bdzimmer/writingtools/README.md

 # writingtools

 Tools for writing.
-For use with [Secondary](https://github.com/bdzimmer/secondary).

 #### wsg

-Count words from Secondary items across commits in a git repository.
+Count words from [Secondary](https://github.com/bdzimmer/secondary) items across commits in a git repository.
 From the command line inside a Secondary project (also a git repository):

     wsg id1 id2 id3 ...

 where id1, id2, id3 ... are ids or names of Secondary items.
 Produces graphs of total word count and words written per week across commits.

+#### cover

+Create cover images via JSON description of image and text layers with various layer effects.

 #### epub